The Hero's Journey:

-In other words, every Hero’s Journey is the story of how someone solves a major life problem.
+In other words, every Hero’s Journey is the story of how someone solved a major life problem yet came to have a life much more rewarding than their old life.
+Get the idea?

-The story starts with the Hero having little idea about what to do, feeling overwhelmed and lost.
-They are then forced to undertake a series of scary, difficult, sometimes impossible tasks, yet each task is a necessary step in solving their problem.
-Inevitably, they experience a major setback, yet heroes survive and go on to resolve the problem.
+All stories of heroes tell us the hero has little idea about what to do, or where to go.
+They feel lost and overwhelmed.
+They are forced to undertake a series of scary, difficult, sometimes impossible tasks, yet each task is a necessary step in solving their problem.
+Almost always they experience a major setback, yet heroes survive and go on to resolve the problem.

 Your life as a Hero's Journey?

 What if the Hero’s Journey is repeated across time as it reflects what happens in our lives?
 Is so, we too encounter unexpected or unwanted events that create problems.
 We too may have little idea how to address them.

 Like the heroes across time, use the Hero’s Journey as a compass, a mudmap to finding your resolution.

 Life often presents unwanted problems.
 What if the Hero’s Journey offers a way to find a possible solution?